swiftlang/repo-templates/CONTRIBUTING-custom.md

 ## Guidelines [to mantainer]
 - If you have additional guidelines not covered by the [Contributing to Swift guide](https://swift.org/contributing/), take a copy of this template, filling in the details in the sections below.
 - Otherwise, add a section to your `README` pointing at [the guide](https://swift.org/contributing/) and ignore this template.
-- Only use the sections that are relevant
+- Exclude sections that are irrelevant
 - Remove all brackets and questions posed at you as the author
 - Use visuals and flowcharts to step through the process of contributing
 ----------